Skip to Content

 Kittisak Jirasittichai/Shutterstock

 They’ll want to know what it’s worth, what the ARV will be, and what the appraisal on the property came back as.
-And don’t forget you may need a down payment if the ARV is greater than its current value.
+And don’t forget, you may need a down payment if the ARV is greater than its current value.

 The Hard Line on Hard Money

 For some people, hard money loans are a great fit.
-But those are usually people with the real estate portfolio to back up their business interests.
-When you’re considering a hard money loan, pay close attention to loan terms, fees, and interest rates.
+But those are usually people with a real estate portfolio to back up their business interests.

-You know you’re going to pay more money for this type of loan, but you still don’t want to pay too much, otherwise it could tank your real estate venture before it even gets off the ground.
+You know you’re going to pay more money for this type of loan, but you still don’t want to pay too much; otherwise, it could tank your real estate venture before it even gets off the ground.